C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

    and return a collection containing the enzymes which cut the dna.

+| which enzymes cut the dna_1 ?
+|                  the dna_2 ?
+|                  the dna_1 but not the dna_2?

 Exercise
 --------

-with the same dna and enzymes we want now get the name of the enzymes which cut the dna but we want to have all binding sites?
+With the same dna and enzymes we want now get the name of the enzymes which cut the dna but we want to have all binding sites?

+We start from previous algorithm and generalize them.

 #. create a function *binding_sites* which take 2 parameters

    #. a sequence of dna
    #. one enzyme

-   and return all the positions of binding sites
+   and return **all** the positions of binding sites

 #. using the function *binding_sites* create a list of tuples, each tuple of two items
    contain a reference to an enzyme as first item and the position of the binding site in second.